 The only people permitted to sign surgery and anesthesia consent forms (legal documents) are legal parents or guardians.
 If you are not the biological or adoptive parent, but you do have guardianship of the child, please bring your legal proof of guardianship.
-If you have custody of the child, please contact your social worker or caseworker at least one week prior to the day of surgery to assist you in this process.
+If you have custody of the child, please contact your social worker or caseworker prior to the day of admission to assist you in this process.